Maglev: Jiading Campus of Tongji University, China

 A 1.5 km maglev test track has been operating since 2006 at the Jiading Campus of Tongji University, northwest of Shanghai.
-The track uses the same design as the operating Shanghai Maglev.
-Top speed is restricted to 120 kph due to the length of track and its topology.
+The track uses the same design as the Shanghai Maglev in operation.
+Top speed is restricted to 120 kph due to the length of the track and its topology.

 MagRail test track, Poland

 In the first quarter of 2022, Polish technology startup Nevomo completed the construction of Europe's longest test track for passive magnetic levitation.
-The 700 meter-long railway track in Subcarpathian Voivodeship in Poland allows vehicles utilizing the company's MagRail system to travel at speeds of up to 160 kph.
+The 700 metre-long railway track in Subcarpathian Voivodeship in Poland allows vehicles utilizing the company's MagRail system to travel at speeds of up to 160 kph.
 The installation of all necessary wayside equipment was completed in December 2022 and tests began in spring 2023.